helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>My dreams and aspirations when I was a child for as long as I can remember was to be an entertainer.</h3 quote>
+<h3 quote align='center'>I've succeeded beyond my wildest dreams - financially and the amount of fun I have in my life.</h3 quote>

 ---